 Not all puzzles are equal and not all patients are in the same category when it comes to selecting the proper puzzle to use.
 Here are some considerations to use when selecting a puzzle for your loved one with Dementia.

 - Choose a puzzle that will evoke memories.
-Custom photo puzzles are perfect for patients as they may evoke memories of self and loved ones in the process.
+Custom photo puzzles with large puzzle pieces are perfect for patients as they may evoke memories of self and loved ones in the process.
 Personalized puzzles are perfect for this.

 - Set up a station where the puzzle will be assembled that provides proper lighting and is a place that won't be used for other activities often.

 - Place a white tablecloth over the table.
 This will help add contrast to the area for those with vision difficulties.